 Former NFL quarterback and current ESPN broadcaster Tim Tebow is actively pursuing a career in professional baseball and plans to hold a workout for Major League Baseball teams later this month, according to his agents Jimmy Sexton and Nick Khan.
 Tebow has not played organized baseball since 2005.

-Now, with Tebow’s football career stalled, he has decided to pursue another one of the sports he excelled at in high school.
+Now, with Tebow’s football career stalled, you wont be seeing him on NFL Game Pass, he has decided to pursue another one of the sports he excelled at in high school.

 Tebow As received an offer from an independent league team already.

 It came from the Schaumburg Boomers, an independent Frontier League team based in Schaumburg, Illinois.
 They offered Tebow a deal Tuesday, sight unseen to play for their squad.